kdeldycke/awesome-engineering-team-management/README.md

 You'll be on the two sides of the hiring process: as a candidate to get a job, and as a recruiter to staff up your team.

+### Job Boards

+- [Awesome Job Boards](https://github.com/tramcar/awesome-job-boards) - Find the best place to post your job offer to.
+- [Hiring Without Whiteboards](https://github.com/poteto/hiring-without-whiteboards) - List of companies without the kind of CS trivia questions that are associated with bad interview practices.
+- [TechMeAbroad](https://techmeabroad.com) - List job posts from tech startups and tech companies who will recruit from abroad.
+- [Jobs in Tech](https://www.jobsintech.io) - Simple website made by developers for tech people.

+### Hiring Process

+High-growth company will all need to industrialize the hiring process at one point.

+- [Job Interviewing Guide](https://www.homerun.co/artofwork/guides/job-interviewing) - A detailed description of a hiring process.
+- [Open Sourced Interview Process](https://github.com/cockroachlabs/open-sourced-interview-process) - Cockroach Labs published their process `to create familiarity for candidates and account for bias, resulting in a better candidate experience and hiring decisions.`.

+### Interview

+List of questions that can be used when vetting potential candidates, and topics to draw inspiration from to be used as conversation starters.

 - [Hire people who aren't proven](https://leonardofed.io/blog/startups-hiring.html) - If anyone else in the world can objectively assess a candidate to be a great player, then you and your startup won't be able to hire the player.
 Someone will steal the candidate from you.
 That's why you have to go after people that aren't proven.
 In short, you need to be extremely good at forecasting talent.
 - [Why I Never Hire Brilliant Men](https://en.wikisource.org/wiki/Why_I_Never_Hire_Brilliant_Men) - 5 simple rules for hiring men, from 1924.
 Things haven't changed a lot in a century.
 - [Organizational Skills Beat Algorithmic Wizardry](https://prog21.dadgum.com/177.html) - `When it comes to writing code, the number one most important skill is how to keep a tangle of features from collapsing under the weight of its own complexity.`.
-- [Secret manager trick of hiring data scientists](https://twitter.com/kdeldycke/status/1008383946831417344) - Convince them that what they're doing is machine learning.

-### Questions

-List of questions that can be used when vetting potential candidates, and topics to draw inspiration from to be used as conversation starters.

 - [Back-End Developer Interview Questions](https://github.com/arialdomartini/Back-End-Developer-Interview-Questions) - A great source of inspiration.
 - [Reverse interview](https://github.com/viraptor/reverse-interview) - Questions to ask the company during your interview.
 Be prepared to answer them as a manager.
+- [Culture Queries](https://www.keyvalues.com/culture-queries) - A sample of question to ask in job interviews to try to understand the values of a company.
+- `It's true that not all developers make positive contributions, however, I think that blaming "lowering hiring standards" (…) is a complete red herring.` ([source](https://news.ycombinator.com/item?id=13209317)) - Examples in which developers that might pass tough job interview just fine are bringing negative value later.
+- [Secret manager trick of hiring data scientists](https://twitter.com/kdeldycke/status/1008383946831417344) - Convince them that what they're doing is machine learning.

-### Hiring Process
+### Coding Challenge

-High-growth company will all need to industrialize the hiring process at one point.

-- [Job Interviewing Guide](https://www.homerun.co/artofwork/guides/job-interviewing) - A detailed description of a hiring process.
-- [Hiring Without Whiteboards](https://github.com/poteto/hiring-without-whiteboards) - List of companies without the kind of CS trivia questions that are associated with bad interview practices.
+The absence of coding exercise will left the door open to fraud.
+OTOH, if elistist challenges decrease the number of false-positive, you'll pass on perfectly capable and great developers.
+Now it is your job as manager to find balance between these two extremes, and set the tone on how to have the candidate demonstrate coding skills.

 - [The Horrifically Dystopian World of Software Engineering Interviews](https://www.jarednelsen.dev/posts/The-horrifically-dystopian-world-of-software-engineering-interviews) - The dark side on relying too much on algorithm challenges.
+- [Fizz Buzz Test](https://wiki.c2.com/?FizzBuzzTest) - `Designed to help filter out the 99.5% of programming job candidates who can't seem to program their way out of a wet paper bag.`.
+- [FizzBuzz 2.0: Pragmatic Programming Questions for Software Engineers](https://triplebyte.com/blog/fizzbuzz-2-0-pragmatic-programming-questions-for-software-engineers) - Or how five multiple-choice questions easily separate the real software engineers from the rest.
+- [FizzBuzz Enterprise Edition](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition) - A satire of over-engineering for the sake of enterprise-grade software.
+- [Awesome Interviews](https://github.com/MaximAbramchuck/awesome-interview-questions) - A huge database of questions sorted by topic to get inspiration from.

+### Negotiation

+- [How Not to Bomb Your Offer Negotiation](https://haseebq.com/how-not-to-bomb-your-offer-negotiation/) - `A good negotiator is empathetic and collaborative.
+They don’t try to control you or issue ultimatums.
+Rather, they try to think creatively about how to fulfill both your and their needs.`.
+- [How to answer the “What’s your current salary?” job interview question](https://42hire.com/how-to-answer-the-whats-your-current-salary-job-interview-question-486254cb59ad#.izg4ips52) - This article explain the dynamic of that sneaky question and how to defuse it.

 ## Motivation